It’s easy to get stuck …

 Not too long ago, I realized I was stuck in a bad habit of self-care.
 I needed to un-f*** … ugh sorry, autocorrect … I meant to say I needed to un-stuck myself.

 This all started when I was caught in an equally bad habit of self-discipline.
-I worked my brains out, and because I stopped moving through the personal-development loop, I burnt out.
+I worked my brains out, and because I stopped moving through the personal-growth loop, I burnt out.
 I sought help and learned how to implement self-care to get back into the swing of things.

 So I started practicing gratitude and meditation.
 I started sleeping-in when I woke up tired after a crappy sleep.
 And I started drawing when I had spare time after work.
 I pressed pause on my competitive edge and learned how to take care of myself first.